 Post-traumatic stress disorder (PTSD) is a psychiatric condition that is often seen in individuals who have been through a serious event that made them feel severely threatened for their personal safety and risk for serious harm, as a result, they may experience vivid flashbacks or nightmares to the time and place where the person’s trauma occurred, which can make daily tasks or activities difficult if their PTSD remains unchecked and untreated.

 Common PTSD Symptoms

 Symptoms of PTSD most often appear in the first few months after a traumatic event, though it is also possible for these effects to remain dormant until years later.
 There is no telling what exactly will trigger a person’s symptoms, as each individual with PTSD is uniquely different.

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop after someone experiences or witnesses a traumatic event.
-The symptoms of PTSD can vary widely, but according to the Mayo Clinic, they typically fall into four primary categories:
+The symptoms of PTSD can vary widely, but they typically fall into four primary categories:

 - Intrusive thoughts: Involuntary memories of the traumatic event that forces the person to relive their experience.
 These may occur as conscious flashbacks, or during an unconscious state while the individual remains asleep.

 - Avoidance: Individuals with PTSD often try to avoid situations that they believe will trigger a distressing memory of their past trauma.
 For example, a person who was involved in a bad car accident may try to avoid driving or riding in a car.

 - Negative thoughts and feelings: These often pertain to the individuals themselves, as many believe that they are bad or broken in some way due to their recurring flashbacks that may result in harm to others around them.

 - Changes in physical or emotional reactions: People with PTSD are generally much more skittish and fearful, which causes many to react more dramatically to certain stimulus (triggers) around them.